AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 ![](assets/s_ncs_user_wizard_retry_param.png)

 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day.
-One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Validity]** tab (see [Define validity period](#defining-validity-period)).
+One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Validity]** tab (see [Defining validity period](#defining-validity-period)).

-## Define validity period {#defining-validity-period}
+## Defining validity period {#defining-validity-period}

 When the delivery has been launched, the messages (and any retries) can be sent until the delivery deadline.
 This is indicated in the delivery properties, via the **[!UICONTROL Validity]** tab.